mmcgregor2021/CS180-Project04/README.md

 - Kris Leungwattanakij: submitted Vocareum workspace

 ## Descriptions of classes
+### Server
+A multi-threaded server class which is able to process requests from multiple clients simultaneously.
+- Has a nested class called ClientHandler

+### ClientHandler
+A client handler thread class that is instantiated and started by the Server class every time a client connects to the server.
+Handles individual client requests.
+- Is a nested class inside Server
+- Implements Java's Runnable interface

+### GUI
+A client class that connects to and allows the user to interact with the server by providing them with a GUI.
+Uses JFrames and JOptionPanes from Swing to provide users with a GUI.
+Runs GUI related code within the Event Dispatch Thread (EDT).
+- Extends the JComponent class
+- Has a nested class called UpdateListener

+### UpdateListener
+A GUI updater thread class that is instantiated and started by the GUI class when it is compiled and ran.
+Checks what page the user is on every five seconds and runs the corresponding update method to provide the user with real-time updates.
+- Is a nested class inside GUI
+- Implements Java's Runnable interface

 ### Person
 Defines a person with a first name, last name, password, and ID.
 - Implements Java's Serializable interface